About Patrick Gardner Estate Agents in Bookham

 cashpoint which is sponsored by Patrick Gardner.

 On the sales side, Partner Chris Yeomans has many years of local estate agency experience which made him the perfect candidate to take over from the retiring Partner Ian Baillie in the spring of 2013.
 Ian achieved a formidable track record having spent over forty years working in the village and still remains an active consultant of the firm.
 Chris continues to build upon this solid foundation with his team which is both enthusiastic and knowledgeable.
-Chris is supported by his Manager SarahJane Rowe, Fiona Jackson, Caroline Bennett and Secretary, Jan Nicholas.
+Chris is supported by his Manager SarahJane Rowe, Fiona Jackson, Caroline Bennett and Charlotte Ward.

 The office covers Little Bookham, Great Bookham, Fetcham, Effingham, East Horsley and West Horsley.